JaredConover/iOS-lead-essentials/Notes/ios-lead-essentials-notes/Essential Developer/iOS Lead Essentials Notes/0014_Speeding_up_Development_by_Reducing_Debugging_Time.md

 We then extracted the memory leak test function to a new helper group / file since its now used in two different test classes.
 We didn't specify an access modifier on this function and so as a result, the default `internal` access is applied meaning that it is accessible within the module its defined in.

+Here is the table of possible cases:

 ![[Pasted image 20240203121105.png]]

+A lot of these are invalid and should not technically occur, but since we are partly using a 3rd party framework, it can be worth it to cover some of these cases.
+For example, if we update the framework we can be confident that our implementation didn't break because we have added coverage with these tests.